P2Pool-Salvium Setup Guide

 [Miner/XMRig] ----> [p2pool-salvium] <----> [salviumd] :3333 | | | | v v P2Pool Network Salvium Network (Sidechain) (Blockchain)

-• salviumd - Syncs with the blockchain and communicates with p2pool-salvium via ZMQ/RPC
+• salviumd: syncs with the blockchain and communicates with p2pool-salvium via ZMQ and RPC.

 Requirements